The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/6-react-project.md

 * **Timeline** — Day 1 is planning, Days 2–7 are build, Day 8 is polish and Day 9 is presentations.
 * **Retrospective** — at the end, reflect on what went well and what you'd do differently.

-### Planning Documentation

-At the root of your repo, create a `README.md` file with the outline of your project **by 9:00 AM of Day 2**.
-It must include:

-* Mission statement: who is this for, what does it do, and why would someone use it?
-* Schema diagram (tables, columns, relationships)
-* API contract (all endpoints)
-* MVP user stories ("a user can…")
-* Stretch user stories (what you will build if you complete MVP)

-Before you complete the project, you will also need to add setup steps.

-Reference the [case study's README](https://github.com/The-Marcy-Lab-School/swe-casestudy-7-todo-app/blob/main/README.md) as a model for format and detail.

-{% hint style="info" %}
-💡 **Tip:** AI is an excellent planning partner and we *expect* and *encourage* you to use it here to refine your idea and to generate this documentation.
-{% endhint %}

 ### Project Presentation

 On the final day, you will present to the class: